radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 We start with just the root $r$ in the _queue_ and we repeatedly pop the head of the _queue_, and push all its new neighbors to the _queue_. \

 For a connected graph, the algorithm will return:
-- A spanning tree given by its predecessor function,
+- A spanning tree (*BFS* spanning tree) given by its predecessor function,
 - the level function,
 - the time function (order in which vertices are added to the tree)